rfrerebe/QuadTree/README.md

 QuadTree are exeplained in detail here : https://en.wikipedia.org/wiki/Quadtree

 Todo :
-* Remove point from QuadTree
+* Switch from Exe to Lib
+* Add tests